HenrikLogJacobsen/CV_Project/README.md

 - <b>Recommended Loss Function:</b> Cross-entropy loss is a common choice for multi-class segmen- tation tasks in autonomous driving, aiming to correctly classify each pixel in the image.

-# TODO:
-- Load in data
-- Visualize data
-- Experiment with Ultralytics